flaschmurphy/sdc_term_1_proj_5/writeup.md

 ![pipeline2](./resources/notcar_pipeline.png "Pipeline")

 Two other aspects of the pipeline are worth noting.
-The first is that I used the YCrCb color scheme for all processing, meaning that before passing the image through the pipeline, I converted it to YCrCb.
-After some experimentation I found that this color scheme provided the best separation of features for the car images vs. most other schemes.
-YUV was a close second.
+The first is that I used the HLS and LUV color schemes for color histogram and spatial feature extraction respectively.
+After some experimentation I found that these color schemes provided the best separation of features for the car images vs. most other schemes.

-The second point is that the classification had consistent problems detecting the white car in the video.
-I didn't have time to fully debug this, but a quick partial solution was to simply 're-color' the car to make it appear black to the pipeline!
+In the first iterations of the code, I had a lot of problems detecting the white car, whereas the black car seemd to be ok.
+To try to combate this, I tried to simply 're-color' the car to make it appear black to the pipeline!
 This turned out to be very simple with the following single line of code:

 ```python
         # Change the white car that's causing problems into a black car